kareem-metwaly/BeampatternDesign/README.md

-# FLI for Radar Beampattern Design under Constant Modulus Constraint
+# FLED for Radar Beampattern Design under Constant Modulus Constraint

 ## Description

-FLI (Fast, Learned and Interpretable) is a deep learning algorithm that employs the concept of algorithm unrolling to solve the beampattern design problem and the constant modulus constraint.
+FLED is a deep learning algorithm that employs the concept of algorithm unrolling to solve the beampattern design problem and the constant modulus constraint.

 ## Architecture Details